Certification Process

 Client communication and service consistency

-Documentation is evaluated for clarity, structure, and consistency rather than volume or complexity.
+Documentation is evaluated for clarity, structure, and consistency—not volume or complexity.

 Step 3: Submit an Application